-Outputs of the test : One set of results for each load balancing virtual server configured on the NetScaler appliance being monitored.

-Parameter Description Test Period How often should the test be executed.
-Host The IP address of the host for which the test is being configured.
-NetScaler Username To monitor a NetScaler device, the eG agent should be configured with the credentials of a user with read-only privileges to the target NetScaler device.
-Specify the NetScaler Password credentials of such a user in the NetScaler Username and NetScaler Password text boxes.
+Outputs of the test : One set of results for each load balancing virtual server configured on the NetScaler appliance being monitored should be configured with the credentials of a user with read-only privileges to the target NetScaler device.
+Specify the credentials of such a user in the NETSCALER USERNAME and NETSCALER PASSWORD text boxes.